madaan/madaan.github.io/_posts/2023-04-01-prompting.md

 ---
 <script type="text/javascript" src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS_HTML"></script>

-_How to Think About Prompting with an Imprecise but Hopefully Helpful Analogy._
+_Or How to Think About Prompting with an Imprecise but Hopefully Helpful Analogy._